harnesslabs/space/README.md

 ## Crates

+### `cova`

+The `cova` crate is a meta crate that re-exports the `cova-space` and `cova-algebra` crates.

-### `space`
+### `cova-space`

-The `space` crate implements fundamental topological and geometric structures, providing a foundation for working with spaces and their properties in a type-safe manner.
+The `cova-space` crate implements topological spaces, simplicial complexes, and graph structures, providing a foundation for computational topology and geometry.
+It includes:

+- **Topological Spaces**: Sets, metric spaces, normed spaces, and inner product spaces
+- **Simplicial Complexes**: Simplex representation, chain complexes, and homology computations
+- **Graph Theory**: Flexible directed and undirected graph data structures
+- **Sheaf Theory**: Advanced categorical constructions for topology
+- **Filtrations**: Tools for persistent homology and topological data analysis

-### `algebra`
+### `cova-algebra`

-The `algebra` crate will provide implementations of algebraic structures, enabling rigorous mathematical computations with proper type constraints.
+The `cova-algebra` crate provides implementations of algebraic structures with proper type constraints and mathematical rigor.
+It includes:

+- **Modular Arithmetic**: Custom modular number types with the `modular!` macro
+- **Abstract Algebra**: Groups, rings, fields, modules, and vector spaces
+- **Category Theory**: Fundamental categorical constructions and morphisms
+- **Tensors**: Tensor algebra and operations
+- **Linear Algebra**: Vector spaces and linear transformations

 ## Getting Started

 ### Prerequisites

-Harness requires Rust 1.70 or later.
+Cova requires Rust 1.70 or later.

 ### Installation